mpiorowski/sgsg/README.md

 If You have any questions, feel free to ask them in Discussions or Issues.
 I hope this will be helpful :).

 ## Additional features
-- **Very Secure OAuth Implementation** - Utilizes the Phantom Token Approach with additional client-to-server authorization using an RSA key, ensuring robust security.
 - **No TypeScript Build, Fully Typed with JSDocs** - Despite the absence of a TypeScript build, the code remains fully typed using JSDocs.
 While this approach may be somewhat controversial due to requiring more lines of code, the more I work with pure JSDocs, the more I appreciate its versatility.
 It supports features like Enums, as const, and even Zod's z.infer<typeof User>, eliminating the need for the entire TypeScript build step.
+- **Very Secure OAuth Implementation** - Utilizes the Phantom Token Approach with additional client-to-server authorization using an RSA key, ensuring robust security.
 - **Minimal External Libraries** - Emphasizes a minimalistic approach to external libraries.
 From my experience, relying less on external dependencies contributes to code maintainability.
 This approach makes it easier to make changes even after years.
 It's simply the way to go.
+- **Single Source of Truth Validation** - Centralizing validation on the backend simplifies logic, streamlining error checks, and ensuring a single, authoritative source for error management.
+Displaying these errors on the frontend remains efficient, delivering a seamless user experience.
+- **Performance and Error Logging with Grafana Integration** - Efficiently log performance metrics and errors within the application, consolidating data for streamlined analysis.
+Utilize Grafana integration to visualize and monitor performance calls and errors, facilitating proactive management and optimization.
+- **Docker for Seamless Deployment** - Leverage Docker for consistent deployment across both development and production environments.
+Streamline server deployment by encapsulating the application and its dependencies in containers, ensuring easy setup and scalability while maintaining environment consistency.
+- **GitHub Actions for Automated Workflow** - Implement GitHub Actions to automate linting, code checks, and seamless deployments to the server.
+Streamline the development pipeline by integrating these actions, ensuring code quality and facilitating efficient, automatic updates to the production environment.

+Thx ChatGPT for these bullet points :).

 ## Fast dev deployment
 In progress